TJCAJ/ET_HANGMAN/README.md

 * As a website creator, I want to:

 1. Build an easy app for the users to play the game.
-2. Build a game that is both enjoyable and challenging for the players.
+2. Build a game that is both fun and challenging for the players.

 * As a new visitor, I want to: